dibope/workflowtrigger_bot/README.md

 # workflowtrigger_bot
 Discord bot to trigger a github workflow

-Setup this your server host.
-Am currently using [Serv00](https://www.serv00.com/)
+Setup this your server host or ur own server if u have.
+Am currently using [Serv00](https://www.serv00.com/). replit offers 20hrs per month, didn't try [infinityfree](https://www.infinityfree.com/) but take a look

 ### Setup
 #### Changes to be done to bot.py